rwb/ccjs710ldv/README.md

 * In today's class, we consider the issue of using confidence intervals to study the uncertainty of estimating the difference between two sample means (when the populaton difference is known).
 * Next, we study confidence intervals as a measure of uncertainty for the sample median.
 * Then, we examine the issue of uncertainty in assessing differences between medians and proportions.
+* I recommend you read Weisburd and Britt, pp. 527-561 for next week.

 ##### Script #1